GPII/universal/examples/pspChannelClient/README.md

 ```

-## Example payloads sent by the PCP
+## Example payloads sent by the PSP

-The PCP has can send two different payloads to the GPII core architecture.
+The PSP has can send two different payloads to the GPII core architecture.
 Namely a change in context or a change in a setting.

-Changing the context via the pcp is done with the following payload:
+Changing the context via the psp is done with the following payload:

 `{"path": ["activeContextName"], "value": "bright", type: "ADD"}`

 This will change the context to "bright".
 To change the context to something else, simply change "bright" with the name of the desired context.

-The PCP API also supports changing preferences (one at a time).
+The PSP API also supports changing preferences (one at a time).
 This is done via the following payload:

 `{"path":["preferences","http://registry\\.gpii\\.net/common/magnification"],"type":"ADD","value":4}`